trimix3d/lol_best_adc_build_finder/README.md

 - [ ] add every ADC - in progress
 - [ ] add every runes keystones - in progress
 - [ ] retrieve champions and items data automatically from community dragon (instead of updating values manually each patch) - to do
-- [ ] make an GUI - to do
+- [ ] make a GUI - to do

-If you have ideas about improving the program, feel free to share them :)
+If you have ideas about improving the program, I'm open to suggestions and pull requests :)
 Feel free to add `trimix3d` on discord if you want to discuss about the project.